 Cash provided by financing activities for 2004 principally reflected activities to fund the purchase price paid in connection with the Acquisition, settle intercompany receivables and payables for the period preceding the Acquisition, and modify our initial capital structure by returning a portion of the initial capital contributed by the Investor Group.
 In particular, we borrowed \$1.650 billion, which was used primarily to fund a portion of the purchase price paid in connection with the Acquisition (including transaction costs) and to pay \$78 million of financing-related debt issuance costs.
-We also received capital contributions of \$1.250 billion from the Investor Group to fund a portion of the purchase price paid in connection with the Acquisition.
-In April 2004, we refinanced certain of our debt at the Acquisition Corp. level, including the repayment of the remaining balance of the bridge loan of \$506 million, the issuance of the U.S. dollar and Sterling denominated notes by Acquisition Corp. for approximately \$650 million, and additional term loan borrowings under our senior secured credit facility of approximately \$50 million.
+We also received capital contributions of \$1.250 billion from the Investor Group to fund a portion of the purchase price paid in connection with the Acquisition Corp. level, including the repayment of the remaining balance of the bridge loan of \$506 million, the issuance of the U.S. dollar and Sterling denominated notes by Acquisition Corp. for approximately \$650 million, and additional term loan borrowings under our senior secured credit facility of approximately \$50 million.
 With respect to the pre-acquisition, five-month period ended February 29, 2004, \$290 million of net funding was received by Time Warner and used, in part, to repay \$124 million of third-party indebtedness.

 Cash used in financing activities for the twelve months ended September 30, 2005 primarily relates to the repayment of a portion of the Holdings Notes for \$574 million, quarterly term loan debt repayments of \$14 million, the returns of capital and dividends paid to the Investor Group of \$917 million, the \$209 million redemption of subsidiary preferred stock as part of the Holdings Refinancing, and \$138 million paid to repurchase the three-year warrants from Time Warner.
-These uses of cash were offset principally by \$522 million of net proceeds after stock-issuance costs from the Company's Initial Common Stock Offering, \$681 million of net proceeds after debt-issuance costs from the issuance of Holdings debt as part of the Holdings Refinancing and \$247 million of net proceeds after debt-issuance costs from the additional term loan borrowings under the senior secured credit facility.
+These uses of cash were offset principally by \$522 million of net proceeds after stock-issuance costs from the Company's Initial Common Stock Offering, \$681 million of net proceeds after debt-issuance costs from the additional term loan borrowings under the senior secured credit facility.